ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 records for a subdomain of the Organizational Domain, the subdomain can be used to generate email that achieves a DMARC pass on behalf of the Organizational Domain.

-For example, an attacker who controls the SPF record for "evil.example.com" can send mail that produces an SPF-Authenticated Identifier of "evil.example.com" with an RFC5322.From header field containing "foo@example.com" that can produce a DMARC pass for mail using the Organizational Domain ("example.com") as the Author Domain.
+A scenario such as this could occur under the following conditions:

+* A DMARC record exists for the domain "example.com", such that "example.com" is an Organizational Domain
+* An attacker controls DNS for the domain "evil.example.com" and publishes an SPF record for that domain
+* The attacker sends email with RFC5322.From header field containing "foo@example.com" and an SPF-Authenticated Identifier of "evil.example.com"

+Although this email was not authorized by the Domain Owner, it can produce a DMARC pass because the SPF-Authenticated Identifier
+("evil.example.com") has Identifier Alignment with the Author Domain ("example.com").

 The Organizational Domain Owner should be careful not to delegate control of subdomains if this is an issue, and consider using the [Strict Alignment](#strict-alignment) option if appropriate.